Great Books About Book Clubs

 In a historic carriage house behind a bookstore, Jazmine, Judith, Erin, and Sara share their love of reading (and wine) despite having little else in common and ranging in age from 23 to 55.

 Jazmine was a tennis star turned sports agent and single mom.
-Judith is now an empty nester, wondering if she made the right decision by living her life in a supportive role.
+Judith is now an empty nester, wondering whether she made the right decision to live her life in a supportive role.
 Erin is engaged to her high school sweetheart, who has cold feet.
 Last but not least, Sara’s husband has taken a job out of town and left his difficult mother to live with Sara.

 With the help of books, the friendships between the four women evolve as they each navigate new chapters in their lives.

 This novel is told through the unique perspectives and voices of all four friends.
-Reviewers say that after enjoying this touching novel, they find themselves wishing they could attend the next book club meeting with the characters.
+Reviewers say that after enjoying this touching novel, they could attend the characters’ next book club meeting.

-Keep in mind that this is a more character-driven book that takes you into the lives of the characters rather than a page-turning plot-based read.
+Keep in mind that this is a more character-driven book that takes you into the characters’ lives rather than a page-turning, plot-driven read.

 Book Summary